-The Good News- Gut helpers
+The Good News – Gut helpers

 While our gut does face a number of adversaries in our processed world, there are a number of things we can do to boost that good bacteria and feel great.

-The opposite of antibiotics, a probiotic supplement to your diet actually introduces good bacteria to the microbiome.
+The opposite of antibiotics, adding a probiotic gut health supplement to your diet actually introduces good bacteria to the microbiome.
 The term probiotic refers to any source of outside beneficial bacteria that you are ingesting.
 You can get probiotics in pill form or in a powder form to put in juices and smoothies.

 An EXCELLENT way to include probiotics in your diet is through fermented foods.
 Kombucha, kefir, and sauerkraut all contain those helpful bacteria that the gut needs.
 They can be an acquired taste, but it’s worth it for an easy health boost.